Macros | |

 Define to determine if code is being built exclusively for Apple Mac OS9.

-If this define exists, then you are creating code that runs under Apple MacOS 9 for either PowerPC or 68K.
+If this define exists, then code is created to run on Apple MacOS 7.5 through 9 for either PowerPC or 68K.
 There is no support for MacOS X operating systems under this build target.
 The CPU can be either BURGER_POWERPC or BURGER_68K for this platform, so no CPU specific code should be written without checking for the CPU type.
 Since no MacOS Carbon support is enabled, accessing the low memory operating system variables is allowed.

 #define BURGER_MACOSX |